WebstaurantStore / Food Service Resources / Safety & Sanitation / Types of Work Gloves

 Work Glove Protection and CE Standard EN 388

-• The Cut Test - A circular blade rotates forward and backward over the material, and a ranking on a scale of 1 - 5 is determined based on the number of strokes taken across the fabric.
-An additional test may be given if the material tests above a ranking of 3, in which a straight blade is run along the fabric.
+• The Cut Test: A circular blade rotates forward and backward over the material, and a ranking on a scale of 1 - 5 is determined based on the number of strokes taken across the fabric.
+An additional test may be given if the material scores above a ranking of 3, in which a straight blade is run along the fabric.
 This rating system is ranked on a letter system, from A - F.

 The higher the score on any test, the more protective the glove is.
 A glove will show its rating as a series of the four numbers; for example, if a glove showed a CE rating of 3542, it would have gotten a rating of 3 on the abrasion test, 5 on the cut test, 4 on the tear test, and 2 on the puncture test.
 To ensure your glove is fitting the safety standards needed for your daily tasks, be sure to pay close attention to the CE ratings, as well as any ANSI level information.